The following is a recycled post from 2014 I felt was worth repeating:

 All over the world children are waking up this morning and the first thought in their little minds is whether Santa left presents for them last night.
 They will go running to look under the tree and find a bounty of brightly wrapped boxes, a stocking bulging with gifts, the cookies and milk will have been eaten and for one more year their faith in Santa remains intact.

 I can’t remember what age Kris was when he stopped believing in Santa but I remember the day like it was yesterday.

 I had worked very hard to keep the truth from him.
 I went to great lengths every Christmas keeping the fairy tale alive.
 Before Christmas my Dad would call pretending to be Santa Claus calling from the North Pole and talk to Kris.
 Of course we always visited Santa at the mall and on occasion Santa visited our house.
 Kris would make out his Christmas wish list and I would pray that he wished for something I could afford.

 Christmas Eve we would lay out newspaper from the door to the tree for Santa to walk on, Kris would get a plate of cookies and a glass of milk ready for Santa and carrots for the reindeer and put it on the coffee table.
 My younger brother would usually come to stay the night and help me get the gifts under the tree, we would drink Grand Marnier and tea, he would eat the cookies, chew up and spit out carrot (the first year I saw him spitting carrots on the floor I was not impressed but he explained that reindeer are sloppy eaters), write Kris a letter from Santa saying thanks for the cookies and we usually stayed up far too late talking.
 I would boil water so I could make mud because the ground would be frozen.
-I would dig out my old gumboots that I kept just for Christmas Eve and I would go step in the mud and make foot prints on the newspaper.
+I would dig out my old gumboots that I kept just for Christmas Eve and I would go step in the mud so I could make foot prints on the newspaper.